top of page

 Music Bio

-Her first opera 'Not Our First American' premiered at Pittsburgh Opera on April 13th, 2019, as part of Co-Opera; a year-long collaboration between Pittsburgh Opera and Carnegie Mellon’s Music and Drama departments.
-Her second opera 'Rosa' premiered in December 2022 by Boston-based opera company Whitesnake Projects.
+Her first opera, 'Not Our First American,' premiered at Pittsburgh Opera on April 13th, 2019, as part of Co-Opera, a year-long collaboration between Pittsburgh Opera and Carnegie Mellon’s Music and Drama departments.
+Her second opera, 'Rosa,' premiered in December 2022 by Boston-based opera company Whitesnake Projects.

 She is also interested in deconstructing and reconfiguring Western classical musical forms in unexpected ways.
-In her piece Folia she atomized the Renaissance dance form la folia, resulting in a fractal structure with smaller folias within larger ones.
+In her piece Folia (2020), she atomized the Renaissance dance form la folia, resulting in a fractal structure with smaller folias within larger ones.

 From the fall of 2020 through the spring of 2021, she developed and led a music education after-school program with local nonprofit Casa San José, which serves the Latino community of the greater Pittsburgh area.
 She also developed similar curricula for Volta Music Foundation, which seeks to make music education accessible to students in need in Latin America and create music programs that help underserved communities in the US.